conan-io/docs/examples/extensions/deployers/sources/custom_deployer_sources.rst

 Locate the deployer
 -------------------

-In this case, the deployer is located in the same directory than our example conanfile, but as show in :ref:`Deployers <reference_extensions_deployer_direct_deploy>` reference, Conan will look for the specified deployer in a few extra places in order, namely:
+In this case, the deployer is located in the same directory as our example conanfile, but as show in :ref:`Deployers <reference_extensions_deployer_direct_deploy>` reference, Conan will look for the specified deployer in a few extra places in order, namely: